veebch/thedailygrind/README.md

 # To Do

-- Calibration, perhaps using a limit switch.
-Refinement of travel accuracy.
+- Calibration, perhaps using a precision limit switch.
+Refinement of travel accuracy following measurement.
+Initial tests show negligible drift.
 - Insert coffee smarts into code.
 Collect additional information.
 - Build a grinder from scratch.